susam/fxyt/README.md

 encountered, the evaluator picks a loop counter from the data stack and remembers the code position after the `[` as the beginning of the loop body.
 It maintains this information in the loop control stack.
-The loop control stack is not directly accessible to be the programmer.
+The loop control stack is not directly accessible to the programmer.
 It is an internal implementation detail of the commands `[` and `]`.

-To be precise, the command `[` pops off one value from the data stack and uses this value as the loop counter and the command that comes after the `[` as the beginning of the loop body.
+To elaborate, the command `[` pops off one value from the data stack and uses this value as the loop counter.
+The command that comes after the `[` is considered to be the beginning of the loop body.
 If the loop counter is a positive integer, the loop body is entered.
 Otherwise, a corresponding `]` is found (nested `[` and `]` pairs are skipped) and the evaluator skips ahead to the command after the corresponding `]`.

 The command `]` decrements the loop counter of the current loop.
 After decrementing the loop counter, if its value is still positive,